-10 Lessons from 10 Years Adventuring with Kids
+10 Lessons from 10 Years of Adventure with Kids

-Have you and your kids had an adventure today?
+Have you had an adventure with kids today?
 This week?
 This month?
 This year?
 No?
 Well it’s easier to put the TV on isn’t it?
 It’s less hassle to go shopping.
 The kids are busy and the adults need some down-time.
 What’s so great about doing things together anyway?

 Below are some of the things we’ve learnt along the way.
 And in some cases are still learning.
 Matthew is now in double figures and nappies are a thing of the past, but the family adventure continues… I wonder what the next ten years will bring?